mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 being taught how to operate without it.
 Unlike a small-craft pilot, the pilot of a starship is more often tasked with the conveyance of an entire crew and passengers.
-Moving the ship means moving everyone and this is never far from the pilot’s mind.
+Moving the ship means moving everyone and this is never far from the pilot's mind.

 When in jumpspace, there is little for pilots to do.
 This gives them an opportunity to relax, brush up on